INTERNATIONAL DUAL DEGREE

-Students who participate in one of the dual degree programs will receive transcripts from the partner school they attend.
-The grades earned abroad will not be listed on students' Columbia transcripts; the Columbia transcript will only indicate the number of credits earned while participating in an international study abroad program.
+The grading system at Sciences Po uses a scale of zero to 20.
+To receive a passing grade in a course, and credit from Columbia Law School, students must score at least a 10 or higher.
+Students will receive transcripts from the Sciences Po Law School.
+The grades earned abroad will not be listed on students' Columbia transcripts; the Columbia transcript will only indicate the number of credits earned under an international study abroad program.

-It may be possible while studying abroad to arrange work with a local nongovernmental organization that would qualify towards the fulfillment of the pro bono requirement.
+It may be possible while studying abroad to arrange work that would qualify towards the fulfillment of the pro bono requirement.
 Please consult with Social Justice Initiatives for further information.

-Online applications for all international study abroad programs are open during the month of February each year.
-Students who wish to enroll in one of the international dual degree programs should plan to apply in the spring semester of their 1L year in order to go abroad during their 3L year.
+Online applications for all international study abroad programs open annually during the spring term.
+Students who wish to enroll in the Sciences Po double degree program should plan to apply in the spring semester of their 1L year for study abroad during their 3L year.